sparktsang/wangfuk/EVIDENCE.md

 **1. The "Audit by Paper" Loophole:**
 The LD confirmed their inspection method involved "checking the Product Quality Certificates".
-*   *The Trick:* As exposed by the ICAC [[E-SAFETY-2025-10-31-01]](https://github.com/sparktsang/wangfuk/blob/main/EVIDENCE.md#-e-safety-2025-10-31-01-the-price-of-life-hk593-per-victim--the-5-decoy), the contractors bought a small batch of legitimate nets to obtain valid certificates.
+*   *The Trick:* As exposed by the ICAC, the contractors bought a small batch of legitimate nets to obtain valid certificates.
 *   *The Failure:* Inspectors accepted these certificates as proof for the *entire* site.
 They did not conduct on-site combustion tests, allowing 2,300 rolls of fake nets to hide behind a single piece of paper.

 **2. Industry Verdict: "Certificates are Waste Paper":**